UBC-DSCI/introduction-to-datascience-python/source/classification2.md

 that make different predictions.

 So then, how do we pick the *best* value of $K$, i.e., *tune* the model?
 And is it possible to make this selection in a principled way?
-Ideally, we want somehow to maximize the performance of our classifier on data *it hasn't seen yet*.
+In this book, we will focus on maximizing the accuracy of the classifier.
+Ideally, we want somehow to maximize the accuracy of our classifier on data *it hasn't seen yet*.
 But we cannot use our test data set in the process of building our model.
 So we will play the same trick we did before when evaluating our classifier: we'll split our *training data itself* into two subsets,